Is therapy right for me?

 In seeking therapy, you are taking responsibility for your well being by accepting your desire and commitment for change.
-During anyone's life we naturally change and grow according to experiences we've had, and whether or not we, or our environment, can support our growth.
+During anyone's life we naturally change and grow according to experiences we've had.
+Sometimes we, and our environment, can support our growth and need for change, but sometimes we feel stumped.
 Counseling is useful when we feel stuck and unable to move forward in the ways we want.

 How can therapy help me?